MatheusSchaly/AirG-Matheus-Schaly/README.md

 Moreover, a file named **output.csv** containing the normalized CSV will be created in the directory [questions/question_3/data/](https://github.com/MatheusSchaly/AirG-Matheus-Schaly/tree/main/questions/question_3/data).
 Notice that the example given by AirG will, as expected, be correctly detected by the script.

-# How to apply formatting the questions folder:
+# How to apply formatting in the questions folder:

 1. To run both pylint and black: